circlefin/malachite/specs/english/forced-updates/README.md

 #### Fork block production:
 Similar to above but:
 - different meta data constraints, e.g. the new forkID comes from the stale registrations of L1
-- the required signatures are defined by data from L1 and L2
+- the new validator set is defined by data from L1 and L2
-    - the last block of L2 proved to L1 (validator set, staged and unstaged updates)
+    - the last block of L2 proved to L1 (validator set, staged and unstaged updates; TODO: clarify with Starkware)
     - stale registrations from L1;
         - they must appear as transactions in the block (so that they can be acknowledged to L1),
         - in contrast to the normal flow, they must be applied instantaneously (to the metadata, that is, the validator set)